 Conclusion to What is the Average Salary of an Applied Behavior Analyst?

-Applied behavior analysts may work in a government position, which includes a school system (which is quite common), work in the private sector, or start their own practice and consult with multiple clients at once.
+Applied behavior analysts may work in a government position, which includes a school system (which is quite common), work in the private sector, or start their own private practice and consult with multiple clients at once.
 Everyone has their own choice to make, and each choice changes their salary.
-The average yearly salary of applied behavior analysts will change depending on where they choose to work, what job duties they are responsible for, and who they report to.
+Behavior analyst salaries will change depending on where they choose to work, what job duties they are responsible for, and who they report to.

 Master of Education (M.Ed.) | Northeastern State University